seng438-winter-2022/seng438-a2-abczlg/Assignment2-ReportTemplate.md

 # 4 How the team work/effort was divided and managed

 We collaborated together and completed the writing of all tests as a team.
 All of us fixed a time and met on our Discord Server at the selected time.
+Work was mainly done through partner programming, where we all examined the same coding terminal and helped to write test cases.

 # 5 Difficulties encountered, challenges overcome, and lessons learned

 We had some difficulties getting JUnit to work on Ecllipse, such as we were getting way too many failure traces, this was fixed after we added the hamrest-1.3.jar file, such  challenges were overcome by troubleshooting the error messages and other problems encountered.
+There was some difficulty coming up with correct test cases for certain methods, specifically methods in DataUtilities.
+Difficulties here were likely due to having to make mock Values2D objects for each test.
+There was a bit of a challenge trying to make non-redundant test methods, but we solved these problems by using the boundary testing methods taught in class.

 # 6 Comments/feedback on the lab itself